 A subset of Response Codes MUST be supported needed for LWM2M response message mapping.

-The Uri-Path Option MUST be supported to indicate the identifier of the interface, object and resource being requested.
+The Uri-Path Option MUST be supported to indicate the identifier of the interface, Object and Resource being requested.

 The Location-Path Option MUST be supported to indicate the handle of a registration for future update and delete operations.